guptam/kylo-docs-test/KyloDeploymentGuide.rst

 Cloudera EC2 Docker Sandbox.

-This is an option for those who want to deploy PCNG to single node Cloudera sandbox in AWS.
+This is an option for those who want to deploy PCNG to a single node Cloudera sandbox in AWS.
 This is useful when you need to get a quick Cloudera instance running to test PCNG but don’t have the resources to install a Cloudera cluster